skyway/skyway.github.io/en/ios-tutorial.md

 ## Setup UI
 {: #setup-ui }

-Add necessary processes related with UI.
+Add functions related to the UI.
-As actionButton is used in toggle mode, change the label in accordance with the connection status.
-Add the contents of updateActionButtonTitle method.
+As actionButton is used in toggle mode, change the label depending on the connection status.

 *Objective-C*
 {: .lang}